History of Eglin Air Force Base: Early Cold War

 The first F-105B Thunderchiefs to reach an operational unit were delivered to the 335th Tactical Fighter Squadron of the Tactical Air Command's 4th Fighter Wing at Eglin in August 1958.

-On 1 December 1958, the 4135th Strategic Wing of the Second Air Force, Strategic Air Command, flying the B-52 Stratofortress and KC-135 Stratotanker, was assigned to Eglin as part of SAC's dispersal program.
+On 1 December 1958, the 4135th Strategic Wing of the Second Air Force, Strategic Air Command, flying the B-52 Stratofortress and KC-135 Stratotanker, was assigned to Eglin.
 The wing was reassigned to the Eighth Air Force, 822nd Air Division on 1 January 1959.
 A five-pronged concrete Christmas-tree alert ramp was constructed at the west end of runway 32/14 as Taxiway 3 to accommodate the eight-engined bombers.
 All the buildings of the SAC Alert area were erected between 1958 and 1961.
 The Crew Readiness, or "Alert" Building, was completed and in use by the end of January 1960.
 Buildings 1343, 1344 and 1345 were built as B-52 service nose bays, while 1339 was a fuel system "nose dock", so-named because only the nose and wings fit inside.
 This fuel cell maintenance hangar would be demolished on 13 December 2011 by general contractors, the Army Corps of Engineers, and base civil engineers to be replaced by an F-35 fuel cell maintenance hangar with three aircraft bays.

 From the late 1940s through the mid-1960s, Eglin played host to annual Fire Power Demonstrations on its extensive test ranges.
 President Harry S Truman attended one such event on 22 May 1950, as did President John F. Kennedy on 4 May 1962.
 RB-36D-1-CO Peacemaker, 44-92088, was demonstrated at Eglin for Truman's visit.

 In the mid-late 1950s, the fifth and last B-66A-DL Destroyer all-weather photo reconnaissance variant, 52-2832, modified to a JRB-66A, served at Eglin with the 3206th Test Wing and the 3201st Air Base Wing.
 It would be transferred to the U.S. Navy at Davis-Monthan AFB, Arizona, on 20 February 1960.

 Category II testing of the F-101B Voodoo was completed at Eglin on 15 March 1959.

 On 23 April 1959, a B-52 launched the first flight test of a prototype GAM-77 Hound Dog A missile at Eglin AFB.

 Testing of the General Electric APN-115 navigational radar system took place at Eglin from mid-1959 utilizing a JRB-57 Canberra.

 GAR-4A Falcon missile trials with F-106 Delta Darts were conducted at Eglin AFB in June and July 1959.

 RB-69A, 54-4037, of the CIA in USAF markings on the Eglin AFB flightline, following a ferry flight from the Lockheed plant at Burbank, California.